ThingLabsIo/ThingLabsIo.github.io/pages/workshop/cs/01-getting-started.md

 5. Save your changes and close the _Settings_ window.

 ## Create a Microsoft Azure Trial Account
-In this lab series you will use Microsoft Azure as the cloud backend for your IoT solution.
+In this workshop you will use Microsoft Azure as the cloud backend for your IoT solution.
 If you don't already have an Azure account, go to [https://azure.microsoft.com/en-us/pricing/free-trial/](https://azure.microsoft.com/en-us/pricing/free-trial/){:target="_blank"} to start a free trial of Microsoft Azure.
 You may need a credit card for identity verification, but the trial is completely free.
 If you have an MSDN Subscription you may be eligible for free credits to Microsoft Azure every month.
 Check your [MSDN account](https://msdn.microsoft.com/subscriptions/manage/){:target="_blank"} page for details.

 # Conclusion &amp; Next Steps
-In this lab you prepared your development machine for the following labs.
+In this Getting Started section you prepared your development machine for the subsequent labs in the workshop.
 The next step is to configure your prototyping board to become a connected Thing.

 <a class="radius button small" href="../setup-rpi2/">Go to 'Setting Up Your Raspberry Pi 2' ›</a>